Skip to main content

 Purpose

-Provides a simple PostgreSQL wire-protocol (pgwire) listener suitable for basic compatibility testing with clients like psql.
+Provides a preview PostgreSQL wire-protocol (pgwire) listener suitable for basic compatibility testing with clients like psql.

 The server: